 Industry partners, non-profits and international organizations support and provide mentorship for many of the hands-on, professional experiences that benefit Villanova Engineering students.
 Opportunities for students include:

 Senior capstone projects: A graduation requirement for all civil, computer, electrical and mechanical engineering students, senior capstone projects reflect real-world challenges and demonstrate students’ acquired knowledge.
 Recent projects and partners include:

 “Villanova’s College of Engineering provides students with project-based experiences through the whole product lifecycle—from visioning to prototyping to testing and retesting, through producing a finished product and interacting with customers.
 Students also have to manage a budget and meet timelines.
-These experiences set Nova engineers apart.”—John Monahan ’86 EE, President, RT Logic
+These experiences set Nova engineers apart.”—John Monahan ’86 EE, former President, RT Logic

 Senior Mechanical Engineers worked on a new fatbike for Christini Technologies